torsday/notebook/education/README.md

 -   Key Results:

+    - [ ] See One: Pair with someone doing this.
-    -   Was responsible for configuration of repositories, Jenkins & test automation for build-release of new service.
+    - [ ] Do One: Was responsible for configuration of repositories, Jenkins & test automation for build-release of new service.
-    -   New service successfully deployed to production.
+    - [ ] Do One: New service successfully deployed to production.
+    - [ ] Teach One: Taught said principles to another (e.g. 1:1, lecture, article).

 ---